 Miami Nursing Home Abuse Lawyer Near Me (800) 747-3733

-Who is at fault for nursing home abuse or neglect?
+Who is at fault for nursing home abuse or neglect in Miami?

 More than one person may be liable for an abused resident’s injuries.
 Our firm will evaluate the circumstances of your case and legal relationships between parties to identify which parties should be defendants in your lawsuit.
 This may include: